Antique stores, art galleries, independent boutiques and buttery croissants.

 Looking for more specialized, local reading?
 The Peabody Room at Georgetown Neighborhood Library is home to a special collection of Georgetown neighborhood history.
 Head up to the beautiful third-floor space and ask for Jerry!

 Practice Sun Salutations & See the Future

-Once you feel more centered, head to The Chakra Room by Mrs. White of Georgetown and delve even deeper into your spiritual side.
+Head to The Chakra Room by Mrs. White of Georgetown and delve even deeper into your spiritual side.
 Using candles, homemade oils, crystals and jewelry from South America, Mrs. White will do palm, tarot, psychic and chakra readings, as well as meditation and chakra balancing.
 She’s also available for parties and events, so grab a group of friends and find out who’s getting that big promotion or surprise engagement in the next five years.

 Follow the Sneakerhead Trail